 The optical identification of minerals can be carried out by preparing a suitable sample and studying it through a petrographic microscope.

-For this, the Canary Museum of Meteorites has its petrographic laboratory, where we prepare the thin sections of the samples for later study under a microscope.
+This work is made in my petrographic laboratory, where we prepare the thin sections of the samples for later study under a microscope.

 This technique allows us to know if the studied rock is a meteorite or not, and to determine the compatibility with the known typologies, to be able to issue the corresponding certificate.